Skip navigation

 Course summary

-Developed in collaboration with BAE Systems, industry touchpoints are embedded within every module, meaning some course content will be delivered by industry professionals or within an industrial setting.
-Each year of the course you will have the opportunity to work on technical projects designed to build upon your learning.
-In your fourth year, you will undertake a Professional Project; a substantial and independent piece of research into a topic of your choice, related to one of your taught modules.
+The addition of a sandwich placement—which you’ll undertake during year three—allows you to apply your learning in a real-world context.
+You’ll gain hands-on experience, build your professional network, and develop the confidence and capabilities to thrive in this dynamic sector.
+Developed in collaboration with our partner BAE Systems, industry focus is embedded within every module, meaning you will gain exposure to industry experts within a professional setting.
+Over the 4 years, you will have the opportunity to work on technical projects designed to build upon your learning.
+In your final year, you will undertake a Professional Project; a substantial and independent piece of research into a topic of your choice, related to one of your taught modules.

 Course overview